West Virginia Division of Culture and History (WVDCH) - West Virginia Commission on the Arts (WVCA)

 Permanent company artists and full-time employees are not eligible for existing works.

 First-time applicants are encouraged to submit a Letter of Intent by December 1.
-Complete the application and submit; deadlines represent a postmark deadline.
+Deadlines represent a postmark deadline.

 -December 1: Letter of Intent Deadline